Pharokeepers/pharokeepers.github.io/_posts/2019-05-11-posts-and-pages.markdown

 ---
-layout: post
+author: smi
 title: "Adding Content: Posts and Pages"
 date: 2019-04-21 18:58:59 +0200
 categories: jekyll update
-comments: true
+img: jekyll01.png
 ---

-## Introduction

 Pages are the basic building blocks of a website.
 Pages in Jekyll represent standalone content (e.g home page, about page, contact me page, general info or donation page ... ).

 Pages can easily be added by adding a `.html` or `.md` file to the root folder (or some subfolder).
 Posts, on the other hand, represent content that is grouped by date or content and are typically written in *markdown*.
 Jekyll provides everything you need to turn posts into a fully functional blog.

 ## Adding Content Tutorial